CurveDocs/curve-docs/docs/crvUSD/amm.md

             @notice Method to use to calculate out amount and spent in amount
             @param i Input coin index
             @param j Output coin index
-            @param amount Amount of input coin to swap
+            @param amount Amount of input or output coin to swap
             @param is_in Whether IN our OUT amount is known
             @return DetailedTrade with all swap results
             """